Baseflow/full-stack-on-rust/05-orm/README.md

 If our logic works fine, we should no longer get a result from the last request.

 ## Automatically apply pending Migrations
 Whenever we make changes to our database model, we have to make sure migrations are applied to our databases.
-I mention plural here, because you have one on your machine, your co-worker has one too.
-Then there is an CD/CI chain for various environments (DEV/STAGING/PRODUCTION).
-Chances of us forgetting to apply these migrations are definitly there (unless managed by CD).
+I mention plural here because you have one on your machine, and your co-worker has one too.
+Then there is a CD/CI chain for various environments (DEV/STAGING/PRODUCTION).
+Chances of us forgetting to apply these migrations are definitely there (unless managed by CD).

 Diesel is capable of automatically applying changes to our database when our executable starts.